The Bear Coast

 All required permits, park entrance fees and taxes

-Expert bush pilots, bear-viewing guides, and a dedicated World Untouched expedition leader throughout the expedition
+Expert bush pilots, bear-viewing guides, and a dedicated World Untouched Expedition Leader throughout the expedition

 No surprise fees.
 No fine print.
 Just wild Alaska—handled start to finish.